juandarr/juandarr.github.io/projects/project-ai-for-robotics.md

 ### Extended kalman filter

-In this project I implemented an enhanced Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+<p class="pjustify">In this project I implemented an enhanced Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 The C++ code creates a server with uWebSockets and connects to a client simulator built on the Unity engine.
-The simulator shows the moving object, laser/radar/estimation data (as red dots, blue circles and green triangles respectively) and RMSE data for position and velocity values in the x and y axis.
+The simulator shows the moving object, laser/radar/estimation data (as red dots, blue circles and green triangles respectively) and RMSE data for position and velocity values in the x and y axis.</p>

 <div class="ui medium rounded images">
   <img class="ui image zoom medium-amp1_3" src="../images/ai-robotics/kalman-filter.png">
 </div>

-<p class="pjustify">Summary in progress.
-In the mean time you can explore the Github source.</p>

 <p class="pjustify">Source: <a class="hlink" href="https://github.com/juandarr/Extended-kalman-filter"><i class="large github icon"></i>Extended kalman filter.</a></p>